jolly-n/spartaPjt/README.md

-# mini_projects
+# miniProjects
-mini-project for programming practice
+miniProject for programming practice